sj971/neurosci-saccade-detection/README.md

 The raw gaze coordinate data (500Hz) is loaded from an associated .mat file, and contains gaze position data from 120 separate trials of a behavioral task.
-A number of initial preprocessing steps are first taken e.g., application of a median sliding window across the traces to remove very high frequency noisy fluctuations, removal of 'blink' samples.
-Instances of saccade trials are then detected by applying hard velocity and acceleration thresholds to the traces.
+A number of **initial preprocessing steps** are first taken e.g., application of a median sliding window across the traces to remove very high frequency noisy fluctuations, removal of missing data or 'blink' samples.
+Instances of saccade trials are then detected by applying **velocity and acceleration thresholds** to the traces.

 During the task, the observer was instructed to maintain a fixed eye position; yet, large deviations from stable fixation are notable on certain trials - the gaze position and